ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Related Works

 Besides the aforementioned supervised methods, unsupervised learning-based methods are also famous for image enhancement.
 The conventional approach is to apply a generative adversarial network (GAN) to learn the distribution mapping from low-quality images to high-quality ones.
-For example, EnlightenGAN~\cite{jiang2021enlightengan} adopts an attention-guided U-Net as a generator and a global-local discriminator to enhance low-light images.
-The GAN-based methods can generate normal light images with higher perceptual quality.
-However, GAN-based methods suffer from the issue of color deviation and tend to generate fake content.
-UEGAN~\cite{ni2020towards} further introduces a loss in high-level features between the input and enhanced images to mitigate the artifacts.
-However, the extra constraint also limits the capability to deal with a wide range of lighting conditions.
-It is worth noting that the above methods, mainly focusing on enhancing low-light images, make them unsuitable for correcting overexposed errors.
-Afifi et al.~\cite{afifi2021learning} should be the state-of-the-art method to enhance both over-exposed and under-exposed images using a unified framework.
-Also, inspired by Laplacian pyramid reconstruction, they propose a coarse-to-fine network consisting of 4 U-Nets that can enhance the color and details information sequentially and deal with variant exposure errors.
-However, it must rely on a synthesized dataset with abundant lighting conditions.
+These GAN-based methods can generate normal light images with higher perceptual quality.
+However, GAN-based methods suffer from the issue of color deviation and tend to generate fake content. \CCHR{While EnlightenGAN~\cite{jiang2021enlightengan} introduces a perceptual loss in high-level features between the input and enhanced images to improve the fidelity of the generated images, it continues to face challenges in addressing color deviation and accommodating a broad spectrum of lighting conditions.}

+It is worth noting that the above methods, mainly focusing on enhancing low-light images, make them unsuitable for correcting overexposed errors. \CCHR{To address the issue, Afifi et al.~\cite{afifi2021learning} proposed a unified framework to enhance both over- and under-exposed images.} Inspired by Laplacian pyramid reconstruction, they also proposed a coarse-to-fine network consisting of 4 U-Nets that can enhance the color and details information sequentially and deal with variant exposure errors.
+Furthermore, Wang et al.~\cite{wang2022lcdp} propose a local color distribution embedded module to jointly address both over- and under-exposure problems in a single image.} However, these methods must rely on a synthesized dataset with abundant lighting conditions.